-On heat demand the switch senses that the combustion air inducer is operating.
+On start-up, the switch senses that the combustion air inducer is operating.
 It closes a circuit to the integrated control when pressure inside the combustion air inducer decreases to a certain set point.
+Set points vary depending on unit size.
+See TABLE 7.
 The pressure sensed by the switch is negative relative to atmospheric pressure.
-If the flue becomes obstructed during operation, the switch senses a loss of pressure difference and opens the circuit to the furnace control and gas valve.
-See TABLE 6 for set point.
+If the flue becomes obstructed during operation, the switch senses a loss of negative pressure (pressure becomes more equal with atmospheric pressure) and opens the circuit to the integrated control and gas valve.
+A bleed port on the switch allows relatively dry air in the vestibule to purge switch tubing, to prevent condensate build up.